 Stand and support makers try to tune them in such a way as to enhance the sound of equipment placed upon them.
 In the case of a loudspeaker energy travels both from the speaker into the floor that supports it and vice versa, from floor to speaker or stand.
 It’s a two way street in which certain modes within floor and speaker are excited, both the floor and the speaker cabinet vibrate and this vibration, while not obvious because it is at a lower level than the main signal, is being added to that signal and masks the quieter details.
 But because it’s similar in frequency to the signal you don’t notice it until it goes away.
 How do I know?
 Because I have been using Townshend Seismic Podiums under a variety of speakers for over a year now, and all of them have dramatically improved as a result.

 Seismic Podiums are an evolution of the bases Townshend has been developing since the nineties, they isolate the speaker on damped springs.
 In this latest iteration those springs are adjustable for a range of weights and the platforms themselves come in variety of sizes to suit different loudspeakers.
-The isolation is provided by a spring inside rubber housing at each corner with the platform is supported so that it is as close to the floor as possible.
-The rubber housing has an air hole in it to provide gradual damping and the top cap turns to increase/decrease tension in the spring to suit different weights.
+The isolation is provided by a spring inside rubber housing at each corner with the platform supported so that it is as close to the floor as possible.
+The rubber housing on each spring has an air hole in it to provide gradual damping and the top cap turns to increase/decrease tension in the spring to suit different weights of speaker.
 The ability to keep the speaker base low differentiates the Podium from its forebears, as does the damped treadplate support surface, which makes it very easy to locate a speaker of any size.
-Prior to the arrival of the Podiums I used Seismic Speaker Bars which operate in much the same way but have to be carefully positioned because there is no adjustment available, and can’t be used with larger speakers unless you are very careful/have some assistance.
+Prior to the arrival of the Podiums I used Seismic Speaker Bars which operate in much the same way but have to be carefully positioned because there is no weight adjustment available, and they can’t be used with larger speakers unless you are very careful/have some assistance.

 So what do Seismic Podiums do for sound quality?
 If I said “everything” you wouldn’t believe me, but the answer is not far off.
-They dramatically increase low level resolution so you can hear more detail, they clean up the bass like you wouldn’t believe and the improve dynamics and speed.
+They dramatically increase low level resolution so you can hear more detail, they clean up the bass like you wouldn’t believe and they improve dynamics and speed.
 So nearly everything, they won’t turn a budget box into a giant slayer but they will upgrade it to something that sounds twice as good.
 It’s not subtle.
 I particularly like the way it lets speakers ‘disappear’ from the soundstage, by which I mean that with your eyes closed it becomes very difficult to pinpoint where the speakers are.
 This works with almost any good stereo recording and means that you get a cohesive, solid image with depth, width and height that does not seem to be related to the positions of the speakers.
 This is because the Podium increases the speaker’s ability to project sound into the room, at least that’s what it sounds like.

 They bring control to the bass that you would not imagine the particular amp/speaker combination was capable of.
 Bass times as well as the rest of the range, so bass notes stop and start precisely when they should but there is no sharpening of the sound.
 Instead the presentation becomes more natural and relaxed, effortless in fact.
 It’s as if all the strain in the speaker has been removed, strain caused by the way the floor reacts to the energy being driven into it via spikes, some of which is reflected, some absorbed and the rest transmitted into the structure of the building.
 This is true regardless of floor type, most of my listening was done on a carpeted wooden floor but as Townshend has demonstrated, concrete floors are equally capable of transmitting energy, it just has a different character because its resonant frequency is different.